-Whether you are in the beginning stages of developing your idea or are ready to submit an application, the Office of Sponsored Programs and University Initiatives is available to help.
-OSPUI provides many services to assist with the proposal process including searching for funding opportunities, helping to create or reviewing a budget, proof reading applications and collecting appropriate institutional administrative sigantures.
-Please see the steps below to help you get started and see how OSPUI can work best for you.
+Whether you are in the beginning stages of developing your idea or are ready to submit an application, the Office of Research and Sponsored Programs is available to help.
+ORSP provides many services to assist with the proposal process including searching for funding opportunities, interpreting solicitations, developing budgets, reviewing applications, and collecting appropriate institutional approvals.
+Please see the steps below to help you get started and understand how ORSP is able to assist you during the proposal process.

 1. Develop an Idea

 Think about what you would specifically like to do.
-Who will this benefit?
+Who will this project benefit?
 How will this contribute to your field?
 What resources are needed?
-Will you collaborate with a collegue?
+Will you collaborate with a colleague?
 Another institution?
 Use our Proposal Development Form to assist in the brainstorming process.

 2. Find Funding

-You should start writing your proposal as soon as you can.
-Often, there is only a short window of time between when the solicitation announcement is posted to the closing date.
-You need to allow adequate time to review and edit your proposal, finalize the budget and justification, and address any unanswered questions.
-OSPUI is here to help along the way and is always available to interpret the solicitation, contact the program director, and collect the necessary institution approvals.
-For writing tips please visit our Proposal Development page.
+You should begin writing your proposal as soon as possible.
+Often, there is only a short window of time a solicitation is open.
+You need to allow adequate time to review and edit all of the components of your proposal and receive the necessary internal approvals.
+ORSP is available to offer assistance during the entire proposal process and will interpret the solicitation, contact the program director (if necessary), and collect the necessary institution approvals.
+For writing tips please visit our Grant Writing Resources page.

 5. Collect Institution Approval Forms

-All funding applications need to be submitted to OSPUI with the appropriate approval forms.
-They can be emailed at any time or found on our Forms page.
-You will need to collect the signature of your department head and dean and OSPUI will collect the rest.
+All proposals must be submitted to ORSP with the appropriate approval forms.
+The necessary approval and matching forms may be found on our Forms page.
+You will need to collect the signature of your department head and dean and ORSP will collect the remaining final signatures.

-Send your proposal with the completed institutional forms to OSPUI.
-It will be reviewed for spelling and grammar errors and to ensure that all requirements from the solicitation are addressed.
-Your proposal will need to be submitted to OSPUI at least 5 days before the due date to allow for review and distribution to the appropriate administrative personnel for approval.
-Typically, the review process will take less time if OSPUI is involved with assisting in proposal preparation from the beginning.
+Send your proposal with the completed institutional forms to ORSP.
+The full proposal will be reviewed to ensure that all requirements from the solicitation are addressed.
+Your proposal should be submitted to ORSP at least 5 business days before the due date, to allow for review and appropriate administrative approval.
+Typically, the final review will take less time if ORSP is involved with the proposal process from the beginning.

-OSPUI will submit all proposals on behalf of the institution.
-We will always keep you posted, but it may take a while to hear a response from the funding agency.
-We will contact you as soon as we have any news.
+ORSP will submit all proposals on behalf of the institution.
+Our office will always keep you posted, but it may take several months before the agency responds with a funding decision.
+We will contact you as soon as we receive any news.